mukami-school-work/phase-3-active-record-associations-methods/README.md

 reviews and users, where the reviews table joined between our users and games.

 While the models are different for this lab, our approach will be the same.
-By writing a few migrations and making use of the appropriate Active Record macros, we will be able to:
+By writing few migrations and making use of the appropriate Active Record macros, we will be able to:

 - ask an Artist about its songs and genres